 International Internet Magazine.
 Baltic States news & analytics

-Compared to January 2013, industrial production output in Latvia decreased by 11% in January 2014 – the second largest reduction in the European Union, according to the EU's statistical office Eurostat.
+Compared to February 2013, industrial production output in Latvia decreased by 1.7% in February 2014 – the fourth largest reduction in the European Union, according to the EU's statistical office Eurostat.
 The largest year-on-year reductions were registered in the Netherlands – by 8.9%, Finland – by 5.4%, and Lithuania – by 2.1%, writes LETA.

 In March 2014, 3 out of 5 (59%) Lithuanians said that in their opinion housing prices would increase in the short run.
 21% of residents expected that housing prices in the coming 12 months would remain the same, while 9% of those polled thought that housing prices in Lithuania would decline, a survey commissioned by SEB bank revealed, cites LETA/ELTA.

 In an interview to the Spanish newspaper ''El Mundo'', Latvian Foreign Minister Edgars Rinkevics (Reform Party) said that there will be no winner in the Ukraine crisis, and that only European Union and NATO membership is able to offer member states necessary stability, cites LETA.

 Banking group SEB's pan-Baltic survey of the CFOs of larger enterprises indicates cautious optimism, with Estonian enterprises more conservative in their forecasts than their neighbors to the south, SEB said in a statement.
 The main concerns for larger Baltic enterprises are the same: demand, labor costs and price of raw materials, writes LETA.